 So this disorder has definitely had an effect on my life since I was young.

-Some of the things that I encountered as a result of this disorder:
+What I encountered as a result of this disorder:

 Difficulty in school because of excessive sleep deprivation